 Helping employers with the disciplinary process

 We are very experienced in conducting disciplinary processes for our employer clients.
-Any serious breach of an employer’s trust and confidence can justify summary termination.
+Any serious breach of an employer’s trust and confidence can justify disciplinary action and in some cases, summary termination.
 The most common justification is where the employer can point to dishonesty.
 It is very important to note, however, that every disciplinary process has to be done the right way.
 The law is very process driven.

 As employment lawyers, the most frequent mistake we see employers make is failing to follow a good process.
 A tightly run process to address issues with employees significantly reduces the prospects of success for any grievance and even the likelihood it will be raised in the first place.
 The Employment Relations Act 2000 sets some minimum tests of fairness for an employer’s process requiring that:

-If you don’t have a good process to meet these criteria, you make your business vulnerable to no-win no-fee advocates.
+If you don’t have a good disciplinary process in place to meet these criteria, you make your business vulnerable to no-win no-fee employment advocates.
 Generally, these advocates accept and run grievances wherever there are discernible problems with procedure.
 This is because they can almost be assured of at least a small settlement from the employer in order to obtain a fee.

 We are very experienced in running robust processes that discourage grievances.
 The key is to document and run a process in such a way that, when the documentation is received by an advocate or lawyer, their advice is that there are no obvious vulnerabilities.
 This can often lead to no- win no-fee advocates declining to take the employees’ case.